 |Against the will of Civil Authorities, and in the absence of assistance from government agencies, the general manager of Siwash and her valiant team stayed to fight the fire.

 They had a strategic, well-rehearsed plan in place and a reliable safety zone.
 With help from four, free-lance, wildland structure firefighters, the goal was to save the land, buildings, and creatures of Siwash.

 An epic fight ensued, for Siwash was hit full on by a Rank 6 conflagration—the most extreme of all forest fires.
-In its wake, the entire property and all 10,000 acres of adjacent wilderness, looked as though it had been bombed.

 |On Saturday afternoon, August 12th, 2017, my beloved Siwash was hit by one of Nature’s most powerful forces.
 The leading front of the Elephant Hill forest fire rolled in from the south, puffing out huge columns of smoke, roaring and groaning and making a loud whirring noise like a giant helicopter.
 It was in its most aggressive state, whipped up by the winds and displaying extreme Rank 5 and 6 fire behaviour.